Zpacks Altaplex Review

 You may detach your line and turn to find your tent stake in the high grass, and it will have disappeared.

-When the wind flips out your line and the tent stake goes flying, and you go to find it in the brush – GONE.
+When the wind flips out your line, and the tent stake goes flying, you go to find it in the brush – GONE.

-Zpacks has several styles of tent stakes, and I've used them all.
-If purchasing tent stakes, I get the “6.5 Red Tough Titanium Tent Stake.”
-It is a little larger than the 6.0 size and works well in rocky ground.
+Zpacks has several styles of tent stakes, and I’ve used them all.
+I prefer the 6.5 Red Tough Titanium tent stake.
+It is a little larger than the 6.0 size and works well on dry, rocky ground.

 Zpack Altaplex Review – First Glance

 Out of the box, the Altaplex looks almost identical to my Hexamid, other than my new Altaplex being “Green Opaque.”
-The Altaplex is lighter than my Hexamid, coming in at 15.5 ounces.
-The Hexamid is 13.5 ounces, or two ounces lighter, but I'm fine with the extra 2 ounces if I pick up additional room and less condensation.
+However, the Altaplex is heavier than my Hexamid, coming in at 15.5 ounces.
+The Hexamid is 13.5 ounces or two ounces lighter, but I’m okay with the extra 2 ounces for more room and less condensation.

 Altaplex Easy To Set Up/Pack Up

-Tarp-tents are very easy to set up in the rain while keeping gear relatively dry.
+Tarp tents easily set up in the rain while keeping gear relatively dry.
 I lay them out, quickly stake out the front two corners and the back center, pop in the hiking pole, and up it goes.
-They are faster and keep my gear drier than double-walled tents.
+They are faster and keep my gear drier than double-walled tents while I set them up.

 Pre-tied Lines

-The lines are pre-cut, and both the lines and locs are installed, which is nice.
-Out of the box, the line Zpacks uses is about three times the thickness of what I use on my Hexamid, so if you want to shave a couple of grams, then use smaller tie-out lines.
-My Hexamid has held up to some brutal winds with much thinner tie-out lines.
+The lines are pre-cut, and both the lines and locs are already installed, which is nice.
+Out of the box, the lines Zpacks uses are about three times the thickness of what I use on my Hexamid, so if you want to shave a couple of grams, use thinner tie-out lines.
+On the other hand, my Hexamid has held up to some brutal winds with much lighter lines.

 Zipper Ties

 The zippers all have small neon ties attached.
-These ties are easier to find at night when you are going in and out of the shelter.
+These ties are easy to find at night when going in and out of the shelter.

 Altaplex Pack Up